 Research and development.
 Research and development expense consists primarily of prototype materials, salaries and related costs of employees engaged in ongoing research, design and development activities for disk manufacturing equipment, flat panel manufacturing equipment and research by the Photonics Division.
-Company funded research and development expense decreased to \$2.5 million for the three months ended April 1, 2000 from \$4.1 million for the three months ended March 27, 1999, representing 41.8% and 34.6%, respectively, of net revenue.
-This decrease was the result of reduced spending for development of disk manufacturing equipment and flat panel manufacturing equipment, partially offset by increased spending for development of Photonics products.
+Company funded research and development expense decreased to \$2.5 million for the three months ended July 1, 2000 from \$3.8 million for the three months ended June 26, 1999, representing 27% and 37%, respectively, of net revenue.
+This decrease was the result of reduced spending for development of disk manufacturing equipment and flat panel manufacturing equipment and a higher proportion of Photonics research and development being funded by research and development contracts.

-Research and development expenses do not include costs of \$0.8 million and \$1.2 million, respectively, for the three-month periods ended April 1, 2000 and March 27, 1999 related to contract research and development performed by the Company's Photonics business.
+Research and development expenses do not include costs of \$1.5 million and \$1.5 million, respectively, for the three-month periods ended July 1, 2000 and June 26, 1999 related to contract research and development performed by the Company's Photonics business.
 These expenses are included in cost of goods sold.

-Research and development expenses also do not include costs of \$0.2 million and \$0.1 million, respectively, in the three-month periods ended April 1, 2000 and March 27, 1999, reimbursed under the terms of a research and development cost sharing agreement with the Company's Japanese flat panel manufacturing equipment development partner.
+Research and development expenses also do not include costs of \$0.3 million and \$0.1 million, respectively, in the three-month periods ended July 1, 2000 and June 26, 1999, reimbursed under the terms of a research and development cost sharing agreement with the Company's Japanese flat panel manufacturing equipment development partner.
 Since 1993 the Company has received \$9.5 million of funds under this cost sharing agreement.

 Selling, general and administrative.
-Selling, general and administrative expense consists primarily of selling, marketing, customer support, financial, travel, management, legal and professional services.
+Selling, general and administrative expense consists primarily of selling, marketing, customer support, financial, travel, management, legal and professional services, and bad debt expense.
 Domestic sales are made by the Company's direct sales force, whereas international sales are made by distributors that typically provide sales, installation, warranty and ongoing customer support.
 The Company also has a subsidiary in Singapore to support customers in Southeast Asia.
-The Company markets its flat panel manufacturing equipment to the Far East through its Japanese joint venture, IMAT.
-Selling, general and administrative expense decreased to \$1.6 million for the three months ended April 1, 2000 from \$1.9 million for the three months ended March 27, 1999, representing 26.9% and 16.2%, respectively, of net revenue.
-The primary reason for the decrease was a lower level of selling, general and administrative expense in the Equipment Business implemented as a result of reduced revenues and the discontinuation of the Company's electron beam equipment product line.
-This lower level of expense was driven by a decline in selling, general and administrative headcount to 29 employees at April 1, 2000 from 45 employees at March 27, 1999 and lower facilities overhead resulting from the consolidation of the Company's northern California operations into less space.
+Through the second quarter 2000, the Company marketed its flat panel manufacturing equipment to the Far East through its Japanese joint venture, IMAT.
+During the third quarter of 2000 the Company and its joint venture partner, Matsubo, will transfer IMAT's activities and employees to Matsubo and wind down the operations of IMAT.

+Selling, general and administrative expense decreased to \$2 thousand for the three months ended July 1, 2000 from \$2.1 million for the three months ended June 26, 1999, representing 0% and 20%, respectively, of net revenue.
+The primary reason for the decline was a \$1.5 million reduction in the allowance for doubtful accounts.
+The Company determined that a significant reduction in bad debt reserves was warranted given the Company's significantly reduced accounts receivables balances and continuing good collections experience.
+Selling, general and administrative expenses were also reduced by \$0.4 million as the result of the discontinuation of the Company's electron beam processing equipment product line.